-There is no getting around that microwaves are convenient, but they also take up valuable counter space.
-And, then there is the aesthetic consideration: have you ever loved the looks of a microwave?
+There is no getting around the fact that microwaves are convenient.
+But there are downsides: Countertop models take up valuable counter space.
+And there is the aesthetic consideration: Have you ever loved the looks of a microwave?
 Moving to a built-in microwave can open up your counter, clear visual blight, and create an integrated look.

 This is the most affordable option for a built-in microwave.
 Trim kits make it possible to install certain countertop microwaves into a cabinet opening and achieve a built-in look.
 Trim kits also enable built-in models to be fitted into existing cabinet openings that may not be perfectly matched to the microwave dimensions.